AB-7

 Summary

-Assembly Member Bryan, joined by a coalition of legislative colleagues, has put forward a measure allowing California's higher education institutions to consider slavery descent in their admissions processes.
-The bill would apply to the University of California system, California State University system, independent higher education institutions, and private postsecondary schools.
+Assembly Member Bryan, joined by a broad coalition of legislative colleagues, has put forward a measure allowing California's higher education institutions to consider an applicant's status as a descendant of slavery during the admissions process.
+The proposal would apply to the California State University system, the University of California, independent institutions of higher education, and private postsecondary educational institutions.

 Key Dates